Arrow (brand)

+Advertisements

 The Arrow Collar ads were a collaborative production of New York ad agency Calkins and Holden; Cluett, Peabody advertising director Charles Connolly; and commercial illustrator J. C. Leyendecker.
 One of Leyendecker's models was his partner, a Canadian named Charles Beach.
 Another model was a young Huntley Gordon.
 According to Leyendecker himself, there were six men besides Beach who posed for the Arrow Collar ads: Jack Mulhall, Neil Hamilton, Robert Allen, Brian Donlevy, Mahlon Hamilton, and Reed Howes.
+Actor Earle Williams modeled the collars at the height of his fame in the World War One years.

 Hundreds of printed advertisements were produced from 1907 to 1931 featuring the Arrow Collar Man.
 The fictional Arrow collar man became an icon and by 1920 was receiving fan mail.
 Fans would cut their favorite collar men out of advertisements and hang them on their wall.
 He inspired a Broadway musical Helen of Troy in 1923.